MrMonsh/Auto-Splitters/Spider-Man (2000)/documentation.md

 ## Variables

-We track the following nine variables:
+We track the following eleven variables:
 + IsLoading
 + IsPlaying
 + DeathMenu